Jomy10/kiwi-swift/README.md

 }
 ```

-For convenience, you can add static constants to your comonent:
+For convenience, you can add static constants to your comonent.
+I will be referring to these constants in the code examples below a lot
 ```swift
 extension Component {
   static let POSITION = 0